sahusatya2008/Satya-Sangeet-Harmonium/README.md

 ## Conclusion

-SonicForge X is my passion project that combines my love for music and coding.
+Satya Sangeet Harmonium is my passion project that combines my love for music and coding.
 It's not perfect, but it's a solid foundation for an AI-powered music production system.

 The best part?
 I built the entire core engine using only Python's built-in libraries - no fancy frameworks or external packages needed for the main functionality!